niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
   Example: `bos tags bannedNodes --add 03c2abfa93eacec04721c019644584424aab2ba4dff3ac9bdab4e9c97007491dda`.
   Simply running `bos tags` will display all your tags.
 Tags are stored in `~/.bos` folder, you can also edit your tags by editing the `tags.json` file.
 You can use `bos tags` in rebalance, peers, send, pay etc commands.
 <br></br>
 <br></br>

+### trade-secret
+This commands allows you to trade between peers (p2p trading), for example invite to a telegram group, sell gift card codes and much more.
+  <br></br>
+  Example: Simply run `bos trade-secret`, it will ask you to create a trade or decode a trade.
+If you create a trade, you'll have to enter the pubkey of the peer you're trading with, a short description of your trade, the secret you're trading and the amount you want to charge for the trade.
+It will generate a code which you can share with the peer you're trading with.
+Your peer will then select the `Decode Trade` option and will be presented an invoice to pay and upon paying the invoice, secret is revealed.
+<br></br>
+<br></br>